Louis-DR/OmniCores-BuildingBlocks/sources/clock/nonstop_clock_multiplexer/nonstop_clock_multiplexer.md

 ::omnicores::buildingblocks::timing::nonstop_clock_multiplexer::apply_constraints_to_instance $nonstop_clock_multiplexer_path
 ```

-The procedure fetches all the clocks defined on the input clock pins, and creates a generated clock on the output clock pin for each of them.
-The generated clocks are considered logically exclusive using a clock group.
-The procedure then calls the constraints procedure for the two synchronizers and the two fast synchronizers.
+The procedure calls the constraints procedures for the core clock multiplexer and for the two fast synchronizers.

 To call the procedure automatically on all instances of the clock multiplexer, use the common procedure `::omnicores::common::apply_constraints_to_all_module_instances` with the module name `nonstop_clock_multiplexer` and the constraints procedure `::omnicores::buildingblocks::timing::nonstop_clock_multiplexer::apply_constraints_to_instance`.
 It will search the design for all instances of the module and call the constraints procedure on each.